MT-GoCode/TrustworthyAIDesignChallenge/README.md

 # TrustworthyAIDesignChallenge

-This writeup describes Code, a diagram, detils on how SOLID is used, and a Bug Log.
+This writeup describes Code, a diagram, details on how SOLID is used, and a Bug Log.

 ## Code Details
 test.py includes all test cases with comments on expected outputs.